mbellehumeur/OHIF-FHIR/README.md

 ### Test side panel
+To use the side test side panel, the first step is to select a hub from the drop down box.
+The entries come from the configuration file.

-The first step is to subscribe to the hub for a specific topic.
+Next you subscribe to the hub for a specific topic.
 A FHIRcast topic is defined by the hub and is normally a secret user identifier or a user session identifier.
 If you open multiple test clients using the same topic, perhaps one on your PC and one on your tablet, you will see the messages going across.

  ![sidepanel](/images/fhircast-side-panel.png)